npetersen2/nathanpetersen.com-hugo/content/posts/2020-07-17-designing-firmware-driver-for-serially-addressable-leds-xilinx-zynq-7000/index.md

 To help the reader grasp the AXI protocol, a comparison is made to the standard [SPI protocol](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface).
 In the simple SPI protocol, there is a clock line (`SCLK`), data line (`MOSI` and/or `MISO`), and handshaking line (`CS`).
 The AXI protocol implements these same basic ideas.
 However, the advantage of the AXI interconnect is that the *width* of the data line is much larger, which allows full 32-bit words to be transferred in one clock cycle -- there are 32 physical wires between each IP block that connect to the AXI bus.
 Another major difference between SPI and AXI is that AXI includes address lines.
 This allows multiple IP blocks to share the same physical bus since the master can transmit a specific address to communicate with each IP block individually.

+{{< image
+    src="images/axi-network-diagram.png"
-![General AXI bus diagram with multiple masters and slaves.
-For the Xilinx Zynq-7000 SoC, each slave represents one IP block and each master maps to one DSP.][axi-network-diagram]
+    caption="General AXI bus diagram with multiple masters and slaves.
+For the Xilinx Zynq-7000 SoC, each slave represents one IP block and each master maps to one DSP."
+>}}

 Each IP block must implement the required HDL for implying the digital logic of the AXI transceiver.
 Since this digital logic is mainly the same between all IP blocks, the Xilinx Vivado IDE includes a graphical wizard which aids the user in building a generic IP block (access this from `Tools` > `Create and Package New IP...`).